tagline_nfm (1)-1

 Small Intestinal Bacterial Overgrowth (SIBO), Digestive, and Gastrointestinal Analysis

-Recommended for patients that have gastrointestinal complaints
+Recommended for patients that have specific gastrointestinal complaints

 Toxic Metal Testing

-Used assess heavy metal toxicity
+Used to assess heavy metal toxicity

 Lead, mercury, arsenic, aluminum, cadmium, nickel, copper and other toxic metals accumulate in tissues of the body.
 If your body has accumulated 1 or more of these metals, they may contribute to your symptoms.
 Exposure to these metals may include contaminated air, water and food, or they could be from environmental or work exposure.
 This test uses samples of hair to measure toxic metals that may reflect levels stored in your body tissues.
 If hair levels are high, treatment to remove the toxic metal(s) from your body is optimal and further testing may be recommended.
-A test kit is dispensed to take home, prepare urine samples and send into a lab directly.
+A test kit is dispensed to take home, prepare hair samples and send into a lab directly.

 Vitamin and Mineral Assessment